debborafernandess/twitter_search/README.md

 ### Description
 Search by mentions on Twitter API to answer it.
 Also list users that more quote.

-First of all, it will send a automatic request to get mentions and record this response into a Tweet's table, allowing App's users to answer the tweet later.
+First of all, it will send a automatic request to get mentions and record this response into Tweet's table, allowing App's users to answers the tweet later.
-It's possible do it mannually later, clicking on 'Novas Menções'
+Then, in homepage, the tweets mentioning @locaweb will be showed.
+Also it's possible do it manually later, by clicking on menu link 'Novas Menções'

+To know the Top Mentionners of @locaweb, just click into 'Top Mencionadores', and the tweets will be showed in order to have tweets of the more mentionners in top

 ### Instalation